systematic-magic/vendors/front_matter.rst

 2.4.
 There must be PDF, HTML, Supplementary Files, Order a Reprint links below the title.
 Links must be hyperlinked.
 Supplementary Files link is required only when article has supplementary files.
 Links must be separated from each other by space and pipe (|).
 See screenshot below for details.

 2.5.
-The format of the links should be as follows:
+The format of the links must be as follows:

 +---------------------------+-------------------------------------+
 | Characteristics           | Value                               |